-The Environment, Food and Rural Affairs Committee (EFRA) has released a report which shows it is “pleased” with the progress 2 Sisters Food Group is making at its plant in West Bromwich following allegations of hygiene breaches last year.
+The Environment, Food and Rural Affairs Committee (EFRA) has released a report which shows it is “pleased” with the progress 2 Sisters Food Group is making since allegations of hygiene breaches last year.

-Ranjit Singh Boparan, president of 2 Sisters, is said to have delivered on the promises he made as a response to the allegations made against his plant, as well as making progress with his medium and longer-term ambitions to re-establish confidence in his products.
+Ranjit Singh Boparan, president of 2 Sisters, is said to have delivered on the promises he made as a response to the allegations made against his plant in West Bromwich, as well as making progress with his medium and longer-term ambitions to re-establish confidence in his products.

 2 Sisters received heavy media attention last year after an undercover reporter for ITV and The Guardian accused the business of hygiene and safety breaches.
 The Food Standards Agency (FSA) has been working with the company to rectify any issues.

 EFRA has not proposed plans to examine in depth whether 2 Sisters has been in breach of food safety regulation or food hygiene best practice, neither will it suggest sanctions.